ray-project/ray/doc/source/dependency-management.rst

 .. tip::

-  Consider specifying a particular commit instead of always using the latest commit.
+  It is recommended to specify a particular commit instead of always using the latest commit.
-  If your Ray Cluster always uses the latest commit, there's a risk that if you push an update to your remote Git repository while your cluster's nodes are pulling the repository's contents, some nodes may pull the version of your package just before you pushed, and some nodes may pull the version just after.
+  This prevents consistency issues on a multi-node Ray Cluster.
-  For consistency, it can be better to specify a particular commit, so all the nodes use the same package.
+  See the warning above for more info.

 Once you have specified the URL in your ``runtime_env`` dictionary, you can pass the dictionary into a ``ray.init()`` or ``.options()`` call.
 Congratulations!
 You have now hosted a ``runtime_env`` dependency